 Staffed 24/7 with a team of experienced emergency vets and nurses, we are here for your pets when they need help most.

-From medical emergencies, severe trauma, toxin exposure or assistance when giving birth, we are set-up and prepared so able to assist you with any emergency situation.
+From medical emergencies, severe trauma, toxin exposure or assistance when giving birth, we are set-up and prepared, ready to assist you with any emergency situation.

 With a combined emergency experience of greater than 200 years, our team of vets and nurses are devoted exclusively to caring for pets requiring emergency care.
 You will have peace of mind knowing your pet is receiving the best of care.

-It is of utmost importance to us that you, your pet and your family are in comfortable surroundings, receiving all possible information, so that we can help you get through this potentially difficult situation.
+It is of utmost importance to us that you, your pet and your family are in comfortable surroundings, receiving all possible information.
+We are here to help you get through this potentially difficult situation.
 Here at BVECCS, we are passionate about supporting you and your pet when an unexpected injury or illness arises.

 Lyndal graduated from the University of Queensland (UQ) in 1987 and spent 5 years in general practice in Brisbane before moving to Sydney to embark upon her emergency career.